andr-ew/ndls/README.md

 - I could also see some shortcuts to parameter randomization also being really useful here (start + len, filter, vol + pan)
 - leaving them blank could extend existing UI (rate + zones)

+slew options
+- fixed slew (used for switching between zones)
+- disable glide (use the fixed slew on the rate component)

 ## future maybe

 sample loading